Explore the models

 More info coming soon.

-New Extension to Landis-II published
+Extension to Landis-II published

-A new study by Francesco Tonini and colleagues presents the Base Epidemiological Disturbance Agent (EDA) extension, which allows users of the LANDIS‐II forest landscape simulation model to simulate forest pathogen spread and host mortality within a spatially explicit forest simulation.
+A 2018 study by Francesco Tonini and colleagues presents the Base Epidemiological Disturbance Agent (EDA) extension, which allows users of the LANDIS‐II forest landscape simulation model to simulate forest pathogen spread and host mortality within a spatially explicit forest simulation.